Speech from the Throne

 The Speech from the Throne opens a new session of the Legislature and outlines the broad goals and direction for government

-Second Session of the Twenty-Eighth Legislature
+Third Session of the Twenty-Eighth Legislature

 Delivered by His Honour Col. (Ret'd) The Honourable Donald S. Ethell, OC OMM AOE MSC CD LLD Lieutenant Governor of Alberta

 My fellow Albertans, welcome to the Third Session of the 28th Alberta Legislature.
 It is my honour to deliver the Speech from the Throne as Alberta's Lieutenant Governor.

 Today we are in the midst of Metis Week.
 So I begin with a special greeting to Albertans of Metis descent.
 I invite all Albertans to learn about and celebrate the many contributions of Metis Albertans to our province.

 We come here together to serve the people of Alberta — a province that has been blessed beyond all measure with the gifts of abundant natural resources, rich soil that sustains our agriculture and forestry sectors, and the beautiful forests and prairies, lakes and rivers, mountains and foothills that are our natural heritage.

 But we value most what Albertans themselves bring to our province: entrepreneurial spirit, hard work and innovation, a commitment to excellence and ethics of compassion and service to others.

 As the elected representatives of the people of Alberta, we all share a great responsibility: to capture that promise, and seize the opportunity, so that future Albertans — whether they are born here, or are among the tens of thousands of newcomers who join our province every year — will have the best quality of life possible.